-

 Topics

 A longer-term view of global agriculture and food.
 Can productivity feed the rising global population?
 And rising incomes are opening channels for new food products.
 Where does China fit into this equation?
-And, while many consumers are seeking food produced with “yield-reducing practices” (organic, antibiotic-free, etc); how can (and should) the market reconcile this dilemma.
-Also some advice for dealing with sustainability pressures.
+And, while many consumers are seeking food produced with “yield-reducing practices” (organic, antibiotic free, etc); how can (and should) the market reconcile this dilemma.
+And a plot twist at the end: After 200 years of surging global population, get ready for the new normal (declining populations) later this century.

 -